 - Ask the person if they have been seeing anyone for counseling and ask permission to contact their counselor.

-- The victim should notify his or her RD.
+- The victim should notify his or her Resident Director (RD) as soon as possible.

 - The victim should be counseled on the importance of preserving evidence of proof of criminal offense (e.g. not showering, etc.).

-- The Tornado Warning will be a 3-minute steady blast on the fire siren at the fire station.
-The RDs will also be notified and will notify the RAs or a person on that floor.
+- The Tornado Warning will be a 3-minute steady blast on the fire siren at the fire station located across the street from SAU.
+The Resident Directors (RDs) will also be notified and will notify the Resident Assistants (RAs) or a person on each floor.

 - Go to the basement or lowest portion of any building.
 Any narrow passageway such as a lower hall is preferable.